 These children and their families will share their miraculous stories of surviving and thriving during the 21st annual 94.7 WMAS Radiothon for Baystate Children's Hospital.

 How to listen

 94.7 FM WMAS on-air personalities, led by the Kellogg Krew of Chris, Dina, and Lopez, will fill both days with encouraging stories.
 Listeners will also get to know the professional team from Baystate Children’s Hospital, who care for their kids, their grandkids, and their neighbor’s kids.

 Last year over $251,679 was raised and Vice President of Philanthropy and Executive Director of Baystate Health Foundation Scott Berg noted the entire Radiothon team is “counting on the community to help raise even more for local kids this year.”

 Baystate Children’s Hospital is one of 170 fundraising Children’s Miracle Network Hospitals across the country.
 Children’s Miracle Network Hospitals are unique in that 100% of all money raised locally goes directly to Baystate Children’s Hospital in Springfield in support of children’s health programs and services.

 How to Donate

 The public is encouraged to call, text, or go online to donate.
-On Mark 8-9, donors can call to donate via the Lia Auto Group Phone Bank at 413-794-1111 or text WMASKIDS to 36413.
+On March 8-9, donors can call to donate via the Lia Auto Group Phone Bank at 413-794-1111 or text WMASKIDS to 36413.
 At any time before or during the event, donors are welcomed to go to online and make their donation.

 “Whether in person, over the phone or by text, your generous pledges support the true heroes of the only comprehensive, accredited children’s hospital in western Massachusetts.
 Uplifting and hope-filled stories from our many miracle children, their families and caregivers will help you understand how important your support is to kids right here in our community,” said Berg.